schipiga/tasks-pool/README.md

     - `workers` - number of worker processes.
 By default is cpus number.
 If `0` no workers are folked and tasks are executed in master process.
     - `threads` - number of threads on worker (threads are organised via JavaScript async/await, native Node.js threads aren't used).
 By default is cpus number.
 Should `1` mininum.
     - `retries` - number of retries for task if it's failed.
 By default is `0`.
 Can be overwritten by task `retries`.
+    - `ha` - Pass `true` if want to provide high-availability and to restart worker if it's finished suddenly.
+By default is `false`.

 - `Pool` raises events on task `success` or `error`.